It’s that time of the year – December’s holiday season puts festive foods, all sorts of special dishes and baking in the spotlight.

 Greasing the baking tray prevents the food from sticking to it.

-Instead of using butter or vegetable oil, use some coconut oil instead.
+Instead of butter or vegetable oil, use some coconut oil.

 Use a decorating bag or a small ziplock bag and cut out a tiny corner.
 Put some frosting in the bag and

-gently push it town,while drawing.
+gently push it down while drawing.
 Time to get creative!

-Coconut oil makes a really good base for homemade chocolate dips and sauces.
+Coconut oil makes a great base for homemade chocolate dips and sauces.

-For this simple and delicious chocolate dip you only need 3 ingredients: melted coconut oil, cacao powder and a sweetener of choice such as maple syrup.
-Use this ratio or adjust the sweetener according to the desired sweetness: 2 tbsp coconut oil, 4 tbsp cacao powder and 2 tbsp maple syrup.
+For this simple and delicious chocolate magic shell you only need 3 ingredients: melted coconut oil, cacao powder and a sweetener of choice such as maple syrup.
+Use the following ratio or adjust the sweetener according to the desired sweetness:

 Vegetable oil substitute

 Fried (sweet) treats are best prepared in an oil that is suitable for high temperatures.